NotLarry/botLarry/README.md

                                  \________________/

+A quick note: The content is going to be the hardest part.
+If you know NotLarry and either want to create an anecdote about him, or remind him of something he should add, please reach out to notlarry@hotmmail.com

 TL;DR - botLarry is currently a project that will populate a payphone with audio files from myself, or from my friends.
 The idea being that in this day and age I can leave my family and friends an artifact they can revisit memories of me with.